 Above all, cast your vote.
 As Abraham Lincoln said - "Elections belong to the people.
 It's their decision.
 If they decide to turn their back on the fire and burn their behinds, then they will just have to sit on their blisters.”

 For my own part, principally because of the likely economic impact of Brexit, I will vote to remain.
-The EU is far from perfect but the issue before us is very complex and a vote to leave is likely to have massive economic and political consequences.
+The EU is far from perfect but the issue before us is very complex and a vote to leave will have massive economic and political consequences.
 For instance, the EU is highly unlikely to be willing to offer the UK the same access to the single market that it enjoys as a full member.
 That could result in profound and adverse impact on business in the UK and future trading arrangements may take years to establish.
 There are also likely to be serious consequences in other areas such as the fight against terrorism and crime with an international dimension.
 Politically, depending on the outcome, it could call into question the very future of the United Kingdom as a "Union" of England, Wales, Scotland and Northern Ireland.
 Regarding Ireland, would a customs border between Northern Ireland (out of EU) and the Republic of Ireland (in the EU) be acceptable?
 Almost certainly not!